AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 denying that.
 This should always be a given, the specifics come after this.

-Let’s briefly review some of these research methodologies:
+Let’s briefly review other research methodologies that we often find in the air pollution research:

 ## Experimental Methods